opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/stripe/Hosted-Fields/README.md

 ## Introduction ##
-The Postman Collection enables a [Stripe Card Element](https://docs.stripe.com/payments/payment-element?locale=en-GB) to be used to Take Payments through OPF.
+The Postman Collection enables a [Stripe Payment Elements Form](https://docs.stripe.com/payments/payment-element?locale=en-GB) to be used to Take Payments through OPF.

 The integration supports: